GoogleCloudPlatform/firebase-extensions/firestore-palm-gen-text/PREINSTALL.md

-This extension allows you to perform language tasks using the PaLM or Gemini API, a custom prompt, and Firestore.
+This extension allows you to perform language tasks using Google AI, a custom prompt, and Firestore.

 On installation, you will be asked to provide the following information: